parkghost/esphome-cwa-town-forecast/README.md

   Due to the memory requirements of SSL (for secure connections) and handling forecast data, it’s important to optimize your configuration to avoid running out of memory.

-  1. **Disable Data Access Option:**
+  1. **Use a Microcontroller with PSRAM:**

+      Devices equipped with PSRAM are more capable of reliably handling larger data sets.

+  2. **Disable `retain_fetched_data`:**

-      Disable the `data_access` option to automatically free memory by clearing fetched forecast data after publishing states.
+      Disable the `retain_fetched_data` option to automatically free memory by clearing fetched forecast data after publishing states.
 This is useful on devices with limited RAM when you do not need to retain data.

-  2. **Use a Microcontroller with PSRAM:**

-      Devices equipped with PSRAM are more capable of reliably handling larger data sets.

   3. **Limit Data with `time_to` and `weather_elements`:**